 - Mobile phones/MP3 players/cameras and similar electronic devices

 - Smart watches

 Do not bring valuable items to the Examination Schools.
-Items which are not permitted in the examination will have to be left either in the Great Hall or marquee at your own risk.
+Items which are not permitted in the exam will have to be left either in the main hall or marquee at your own risk.